Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 What is Burnout & Why Does It Happen?

 Burnout happens when demands—work-related or otherwise—overwhelm a person's capacity to cope.
 It arises from relentless pressure, excessive workloads, negative workplace interactions, lack of control, or insufficient reward and recognition.
-Personal traits such as perfectionism and stress life events also contribute
+Personal traits such as perfectionism and life events also contribute

 Early Warning Signs You Shouldn’t Ignore